 Last, is the power of wisdom.
 There is not much debate that storm clouds were gathering in the days leading up to December 7th.
 Some would say that there was blatant evidence that an attack was coming.
 Sadly, those warning signs were largely ignored, and the cost was horrendous.
 Today, right now, there is something we need to remember.
 There is one enemy, and it is not our neighbor, not our brother or sister in church, and not even the person who belongs to another political party.
 The enemy is Satan, who wants nothing more than to destroy us.
 Jesus said, “The thief comes to steal, kill and destroy.”
 It was true when He said it…it is true today.
 The second part of that verse is filled with hope.
 Jesus said, “I have come that you might have life and have it more abundantly.”

 You see, God is for us.
 He is very aware of Satan’s tricks and schemes, and He wants us to be victorious over him.
 That is what Christmas and Easter were all about.
 God became flesh and lived among us and then ultimately and deliberately died on a Roman cross that all people, regardless of nationality, race, or economic station, could be forgiven and have eternal life.
 With the wisdom of God, we don’t have to have a “spiritual” Pearl Harbor.
 With God’s help we can come together.
 With God’s help we can be victorious.

 You see, it’s not about religion.
 It is about a relationship with the God who made it all.
 And with the relationship comes hope, comes peace, comes forgiveness, comes unity.
 If we are wise enough to believe what God says, and act on what He teaches, our best days won’t be in the rearview mirror but rather ahead.
-During this Christmas season and beyond, let the Prince of Peace bring His peace into your world.
+So, this Christmas season, let the Prince of Peace bring His peace into your world.
 Rest in Him.
 He’s got this.
 Bro.
 Dewayne.